×

 In an organizational context, this stage involves identifying the need for change and preparing for it by examining current processes and determining areas for improvement.

 Once the ice is melted, you can mold the water into the desired cone shape, representing the "change" stage.
 In an organization, this stage involves implementing the necessary changes and communicating them clearly and consistently through all relevant channels.
-It is crucial to involve employees in the change process and seek their feedback to ensure a smooth transition.
+It is crucial to involve employees in the change management process and seek their feedback to ensure a smooth transition.

 After the water has been molded into the desired shape, it must be solidified or "refrozen" to maintain its new form.
 Similarly, in an organization, the new processes and procedures must be reinforced and solidified to ensure they become the new status quo.
 This stage assumes that accurate input and continuous communication were maintained throughout the "change" stage.